How often does your suspension really need servicing?

 Each time you do, you may effectively bring your next service about 25 hours closer.
 Yes, it's really that bad.

-Ideally, don't use a hose to wash your bike at all, but given the difficulty of that, keep the pressure super low and wipe the seals down with shop towel.
+Ideally, don't use a hose to wash your bike at all, but given the difficulty of that, keep the pressure super low - a trickle of water ideally - and wipe the seals down with shop towel.

 Applying a dirt-extractor to the stanchions, like WPL's ForkBoost, also helps draw oil out of the stanchion/seal seam which means you can wipe it off rather than have it eventually get drawn through the seals into a place where it can do damage.